Understanding datums and projections

 Geodetic datums

-The positions of the control marks are described by coordinates based on a geodetic datum.
-This is a mathematical model of the Earth's shape called an ellipsoid, which looks like a sphere that has been squashed from the top and bottom.
+A datum is a set of rules that lets us determine a mathematical representation of the Earth’s shape, which is described by a reference ellipsoid.
+This looks like a sphere that has been squashed from the top and bottom.

-Positions in terms of a geodetic datum are expressed as latitudes and longitudes, with units of degrees, minutes and seconds.
-Heights are given in metres and are measured above the surface of the ellipsoid.
+Geodetic datum coordinates are expressed as latitude (φ) and longitude (λ), with units of degrees (°), minutes (‘), and seconds (“).
+Heights (H) are given in metres above the surface of the ellipsoid.

 Vertical datums